 Born: Oct.
-18, 1940 in Port Arthur, Texas
+18, 1940 - Port Arthur, TX

 Using his instincts and political savvy, Strother became a leading political strategist and consultant working for Senators Lloyd Bentsen, Russell Long, John Stennis, Dennis Deconcini, Gary Hart, Al Gore, Mary Landrieu, Blanche Lincoln, and others.

 Strother served as both president and chairman of the board of the American Association of Political Consultants, and in 1999 was a resident fellow at the Institute of Politics at Harvard University.
-In 2002 Strother was given a new national award created to recognize political professionals who have an "exemplary record of achievement in the field and contributions to students and academic institutions."
+In 2002 Strother was given a national award created to recognize political professionals who have an "exemplary record of achievement in the field and contributions to students and academic institutions."

-Strother has published a novel, “Cottonwood” as well as his autobiography, “Falling Up, How a Redneck Helped Invent Political Consulting”.
+Strother has published a novel, Cottonwood as well as his autobiography, Falling Up, How a Redneck Helped Invent Political Consulting.
 Strother is a frequent commentator on network television and was an analyst in the 2000 Vice Presidential Debates for PBS.
 He has written for Newsweek, The New York Times, Washington Post, Atlanta Constitution, and scores of other publications.
-Campaigns and Elections magazine called him, "the poet of Democracy."
+Campaigns and Elections magazine called him "the poet of Democracy."